RandomInsultedCoder/something/README.md

-# duo-hyper
+# hello
- a duo that will kill all enemies by crashing.
+this is a mod i made
+please understand im a new modder